LouisdeBruijn/ProjectTextAnalysis/final_project/README.md

 This directory includes all of our work for the Project Text Analysis final project of Group 11.

 ## who did what
-## Friso
-Wikification of entities
+- Friso :Wikification of entities
-## Louis
-SpaCy, NLTK and WordNet ner tagger, pipeline, data pre-processing
+- Louis: SpaCy, NLTK and WordNet ner tagger, pipeline, data pre-processing
-## Nick
-Stanford NLP tagger and WordNet tagger
+- Nick: Stanford NLP tagger and WordNet tagger